 Movember is more than just a month of men growing mustaches.
 When you look deeper into it, there’s actually a very meaningful cause behind it.
 Men’s health is often overlooked or ignored so it’s heartening to see the Movember organization shedding light on this sensitive yet important topic.

-There are a lot of preventive measures that can be taken to identify these health issues before they get serious.
+There’s a lot of preventive measures that can be taken to identify these health issues before they get serious.
 One of these measures is to get people talking about it; a lot of times, men are afraid to talk about their issues for fear of seeming vulnerable.